 Students must pass a preliminary examination that tests their general knowledge base in applied physiology and their ability to critically evaluate scientific literature.
 The preliminary examination is an oral exam, content of the exam is usually based on course work taken during the student's first year of the academic program (KAAP 630&631: Advanced Human Physiology I & II), and an area of study that is consistent with the student's planned dissertation work.
+In order to be eligible to take the comprehensive exam, students must have completed Advanced Human Physiology I and II courses with a grade of B- or better.
 The preliminary examination must be completed by the end of the student's first year of enrollment.